-The list of Winter ’20 features below apply to Community enhancements.
+The list of Winter ’20 features below apply to mobile enhancements.

 There are additional Winter ’20 features available to Salesforce Classic only, Lightning Experience and Salesforce Classic, Lightning Experience only, Community Enhancements, Other Enhancements in the Winter ’20 Release Highlights post.

 Note: These features are not listed in any specific order.

 - Opt-in for the new mobile app!
 The new Salesforce mobile app will be available the week of October 14.

 - Access documentation resources for the new Salesforce mobile app:

 - Lightning Components Roadmap—Keep up with all of the components available for the new Salesforce mobile app.

 - Lightning App Builder Help—Discover all you need to know about using your new mobile customization superpowers with these Help topics.